PamelaAwino/RECOMMENDATION-SYSTEM/README.md

 The objective of this project is to develop a book recommendation system for Amazon that provides personalized suggestions to users based on their individual preferences and reading history.
 The system aims to enhance customer engagement, improve sales and revenue, increase book discovery, personalize user experience, and gain a competitive advantage in the market.

 ### Main Objective
-The main objective of this project is to develop a book recommendation system that leverages data analysis techniques to deliver tailored book recommendations to users, aligning with their interests and preferences.
+To develop a book recommendation system that leverages data analysis techniques to deliver tailored book recommendations to users, aligning with their interests and preferences.

 ### Specific Objectives
-1. Analyze top book sales: Analyze the sales data of books to gain insights into popular books and trends.
+1. To analyze top book sales: Analyze the sales data of books to gain insights into popular books and trends.
-2. Identify peak hours of user activity: Utilize the recommendation system insights to determine the most active periods of the day for users.
+2. To identify peak hours of user activity: Utilize the recommendation system insights to determine the most active periods of the day for users.
 This information can optimize online ad campaigns to target book enthusiasts during the most engaged periods.
-3. Investigate the relationship between book unit prices and quantity demanded: Explore correlations between book prices and the quantity demanded to identify any significant patterns or relationships.
+3. To investigate the relationship between book unit prices and quantity demanded: Explore correlations between book prices and the quantity demanded to identify any significant patterns or relationships.
-4. Monitor market trends and new book releases: Continuously monitor market trends, new book releases, and emerging genres to keep the recommendation system up to date and relevant.
+4. To monitor market trends and new book releases: Continuously monitor market trends, new book releases, and emerging genres to keep the recommendation system up to date and relevant.

 ## DATA UNDERSTANDING
+Our dataset is from xxxxxxxxxxxxxxxxxx website

 The Book-Crossing dataset comprises three files:

 1. Users: Contains anonymized user data, including user IDs (User-ID), demographic information (Location, Age), and NULL values for missing demographic data.